top of page

 Psychological Service

 Neurokin Psychology needs to collect and record personal information from you that is relevant to your situation, such as your name, contact information, medical history and other relevant information as part of providing psychological services to you.
-This collection of personal information will be a necessary part of the psychological assessment and treatment that is conducted.
+This collection of personal information will be a necessary part of the service that is conducted.

 Purpose of Collecting and Holding Information

-Your personal information is gathered as part of your assessment, diagnosis and treatment, is kept securely and, in the interests of your privacy, used only by your psychologist and the authorised personnel of the practice (as necessary).
+Your personal information is gathered as part of your service, is kept securely and, in the interests of your privacy, used only by your psychologist and the authorised personnel of the practice (as necessary).
 This practice is subject to the Privacy Act 1988 and must comply with obligations related to the collection, use and disclosure of personal information, including through telehealth services.

 Your personal information is retained in order to document what happens during sessions and enables the psychologist to provide a relevant, ethical, and informed psychological service to you.
 To meet Australian privacy legislation all data is stored in Australia and with strict adherence to the Australian Privacy Principles.

-During the course of your engagement with Neurokin Psychology, you may be asked to complete online assessment measures hosted by other third party platforms (e.g. WPS Publish, Novopsych, Parinc, and others).
+During the course of your engagement with Neurokin Psychology, you may be asked to complete online assessment measures hosted by other third-party platforms (e.g. WPS Publish, Novopsych, Parinc, and others).
 These platforms have been selected as they similarly adhere to Privacy Principles, and you can view their respective data security policies via their websites.
 All clients retain the right to refuse or withdraw consent to provide personal data using these platforms.
 Raw data and interpretive scores and reports will be saved within your electronic file on our practice management software.
+Many of the tests are not able to be released to a client directly.

 Neurokin Psychology stores personal records electronically in your client file on practice management software Halaxy, which you consent to as a client (or parent/carer/guardian) of this practice.
 Halaxy has strict data security protocols.